sightread/sightread/README.md

 # [sightread](http://sightread.dev)

-A free and open-source webapp for Piano education.
-Sightread makes it easy to play without needing to learn sheet music.
+A free and open-source webapp for learning to play Piano.
+Play music without needing to learn sheet music.
 Plug in your MIDI keyboard for the optimal experience.
 See full details on the [website](https://sightread.dev/about).

 <img alt="app screenshot" src="./public/images/demo_screenshot.png" style="max-width: 100%"/>